 NDSS – National Diabetes Services Scheme

-The NDSS aims to help you understand and self-manage your diabetes and access diabetes services, support and products.
+The NDSS helps you self-manage your diabetes by providing education, support, and subsidised products.

 - Access to subsidised or free diabetes products.

 - Resources, health information and programs to help you manage your diabetes.
 To find out more about the programs and services available through the NDSS, visit the NDSS website at ndss.com.au/services or ring the NDSS helpline at 1800 637 700.

 - Information and support through the free, telephone based NDSS helpline at 1800 637 700.
 You can speak with an accredited dietitian, diabetes educator or exercise physiologist for general health information and to help you manage your diabetes.